Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter05/README.md

 Note that detecting this is not guaranteed, but it's more of a best-effort guarantee.
 This is a deliberate design trade-off to improve performance of modification detection code.

-The solution here is also to lock the collection while iterating it, but this introduces risks of deadlock.
+The part1 here is also to lock the collection while iterating it, but this introduces risks of deadlock.

 An alternative is to clone the collection & iterate the clone.
 The cloning operation will still need to be locked.